assist-iot/assist-iot-documentation/docs/source/horizontal_planes/smart/sd_wan_enabler.rst

 1. With the SD-WAN enabler, a user can define overlays, which are abstract groups of K8s clusters whose connections will be managed by the SD-WAN enabler.
 2. Through this enabler, the user can define IPSec policies and IP ranges to later on establish tunnels among those clusters, which should have previously deployed an instance of the WAN acceleration enabler.
 3. These clusters can act as edges or hubs.
 Hubs are particular instances of the WAN acceleration enabler that allow chaining network functions that will process the traffic among clusters and before navigating from/towards the Internet.
-#4.
-Besides, interacting with the K8s API (not directly with a WAN Acceleration's CNF), a user can define firewall, wan and traffic optimisation policies in the edge clusters.

 Particularly, the SD-WAN enabler is composed of four main elements, as one can see in the figure below: